rwang-z/STModule/vignette/STModule_tutorial.md

 # STModule tutorial

+All data used in this tutorial is available <a href="https://drive.google.com/drive/folders/15jKtTqfeDMtPaXJgDYeg55aiD-HcvtQs?usp=sharing">here</a>.

-In this tutorial, we first demonstrate the step-by-step usage of STModule with a breast cancer dataset profiled by ST *(<a href="https://www.science.org/doi/10.1126/science.aaf2403">Ståhl et al., 2016</a>)*.
+In this tutorial, we first demonstrate the step-by-step usage of STModule with a breast cancer dataset profiled by ST *(<a href="https://www.science.org/doi/10.1126/science.aaf2403">Ståhl et al., 2016</a>)*, using the following files:

+- 'st_bc2_count_matrix.txt'

+- 'st_bc2_locations.txt'

+- 'st_bc1_count_matrix.txt'

+- 'st_bc1_locations.txt'

 Then we provide three additional examples of analysis: